Extensive research effort tackles methane leaks

 Policy makers take notice

-- The state of Colorado adopted a set of air regulations, the first in the nation to directly address methane pollution.
+- In 2014, the state of Colorado adopted a set of air regulations, the first in the nation to directly address methane pollution.

 - U.S. Senators Chris Murphy (D-CT) and Susan Collins (R-ME) introduced the 2014 Super Pollutants Act.
 It calls for a new task force to oversee the reduction of super-charged pollutants like methane.